 Scripture reading – Psalm 100

-Psalm 100 is one of the most beloved of the psalms, and has inspired many great anthems, hymns and choruses of praise.
-Knowing this a brief Scripture reading, I am taking liberty to use a bold font for the Scripture text, and adding my amplification of word meanings in italics within brackets.
+Of all the Psalms, Psalm 100 is one of the most beloved.
+It has inspired many great anthems, hymns, and choruses of praise.
+Once again, I will use a bold font for the Scripture text and add my amplification of word meanings in italics within brackets.

 Psalm 100 – An Invitation to Worship the LORD

-Imagine entering the outer court of the Tabernacle, or approaching Solomon’s Temple on the Sabbath or Feast day.
-We would have found ourselves in the midst of a throng of people joyfully singing some of the psalms of degrees as they ascended the Temple mount.
-Nearing the top of the Mount, we would have heard the sound of instruments, and the voices of singers calling on the congregation to worship the LORD.
+Had you entered the Tabernacle’s outer court or approached Solomon’s Temple on the Sabbath or a Feast Day, you would have found yourself amid a great crowd of worshippers.
+Worshippers joyfully sang various “psalms of degrees” as they ascended the Temple Mount.
+Nearing the top of the Mount, you would have heard the sound of instruments and the voices of singers calling on the congregation to worship the LORD.

 A Call for Thanksgiving (100:1-2)

 Psalm 100:1-2 – 1Make a joyful noise [shout] unto the LORD [Jehovah; Yahweh; Eternal God], all ye lands [earth; country; world].
-2 Serve [labor; become servants] the LORD with gladness [joy; rejoicing]: come [enter; come in] before his presence [face] with singing [joyful voice; shouts of joy].
+2 Serve the LORD with gladness [joy; rejoicing]: come [enter] before his presence [face] with singing [joyful voice; shouts of joy].

-Not only Israel, but all nations were summoned to offer thanksgiving to the LORD.
-As the people gathered at the Tabernacle or Temple, they were encouraged to give thanks to the LORD in three ways: Shout for joy (100:1a); Serve the LORD with rejoicing; and Sing before Him in His presence (100:2).
+Not only Israel but all nations were summoned to offer thanksgiving to the LORD.
+As they gathered at the Tabernacle or Temple, worshippers were encouraged to thank the LORD in three ways: Shout for joy (100:1a), Serve the LORD with rejoicing, and Sing before Him in His presence (100:2).

 A Cause for Thanksgiving (100:3)

-Psalm 100:3 – 3 Know [perceive; understand] ye that the LORD he is God [Elohim; mighty God]: it is he thathath made us [wrought; squeeze or mold], and not we ourselves; we are his people, and the sheep of his pasture.
+Psalm 100:3 – 3 Know [perceive; understand] ye that the LORD he is God [Elohim; mighty God]: it is he thathath made us [wrought; molded], and not we ourselves; we are his people, and the sheep of his pasture.

-Why should the people of the earth worship and praise the LORD?
+Why should we, the people of the earth, worship and praise the LORD?
 We are to praise the LORD for His Person: He is Jehovah, Elohim, Almighty God.
-While some men boast they are “self-made men,” the psalmist reminds us that God is our Creator, and “it is He that hath made us” (100:3b).
+Some men boast they are “self-made men,” however, the psalmist reminds us that God is our Creator, and “it is He that hath made us” (100:3b).

 Your skills, talents, gifts, intellect, and opportunities are all tokens of God’s grace.
-Believers should give thanks, and find comfort in the knowledge that the LORD is our Shepherd, and we are “the sheep of His pasture” (100:3; Psalm 23).
+All believers should give thanks and find comfort in knowing that the LORD is our Shepherd, and we are “the sheep of His pasture” (100:3; Psalm 23).

 A Command in the Mode of Thanksgiving (100:4)

-Psalm 100:4 – 4 Enter [come] into his gates with thanksgiving [praise; offerings; i.e., hymns of thanksgiving], and into his courts [towns; villages] with praise: be thankful [give thanks] unto him, and bless [praise] his name [i.e., Person; God’s character; attributes].
+Psalm 100:4 – 4 Enter into his gates with thanksgiving [praise; offerings; i.e., hymns of thanksgiving], and into his courts with praise: be thankful [give thanks] unto him, and bless [praise] his name [i.e., His person, character, and attributes].

-Psalm 100:5 – 5 For the LORD is good [better; best; pleasing]; his mercy [lovingkindness; favor; love and grace] is everlasting [perpetual; always; eternal]; and his truth [faithfulness] endureth to all generations [age].
+Psalm 100:5 – 5 For the LORD is good [better; best; pleasing]; his mercy [lovingkindness; favor; grace] iseverlasting [perpetual; eternal]; and his truth [faithfulness] endureth to all generations [age].

-Our brief psalm of praise and thanksgiving closes reminding us that the LORD has given us cause for thanksgiving (100:5).
+This brief psalm of praise and thanksgiving concluded by reminding worshippers that the LORD has given us cause for thanksgiving (100:5).
 He is “good,” benevolent, and pleasing.
-He is both just, and “merciful” (for if He were only just, we would have cause for fear; however, He is merciful, and forgiving).
-He is the very essence of “truth,” for He is honest, faithful, and sincere “to all generations” (100:5).
+He is just and “merciful” (if He were only just, we would have cause to fear His judgment; however, He is merciful and forgiving).
+The LORD is the very essence of “truth,” for He is honest, faithful, and sincere “to all generations” (100:5).

-Closing thoughts: Take a few minutes and ponder as an individual or family all the things for which you should be thankful.
-Isn’t it humbling and comforting to know the God of heaven, is not only your Creator, but He loves and cares for you like a shepherd tends his sheep?
+Take a few minutes and ponder all the things you should be thankful for as an individual or family.
+Is it not humbling and comforting to know that the God of heaven is your Creator and loves and cares for you like a shepherd tends his sheep?
+(John 10)